Your questions answered - Devolution and Local Government Reorganisation

 There are two ways in which Local Government Reorganisation (LGR) can take place.

 1. The first is for an area to be invited by ministers to become a unitary council.
 Unanimous agreement from councils in that area is not needed.
 The government have invited all remaining two tier local government areas to submit proposals for local government reorganisation.
-The government expects all areas to submit interim proposals in March 2025, with new unitary councils having elections from 2026 onwards.
+The government asked all areas to submit interim proposals by March 2025, with new unitary councils having elections from 2026 onwards.

 2. Councils which unanimously agree on a preferred way forward for their area can also make a direct proposal to ministers.
 Government acknowledges there will likely be differences in views, so this approach is not expected to be used widely.